cordwella/ignite/README.md

 Do note however that Ignite has only been tested on Ubuntu, and any instructions to install a piece of software in the form 'apt-get' will only work on either Ubuntu or another debian based linux distro, however the rest of the commands should work in any OS that uses bash (eg Mac).

 ### Install for running as an event
 Ignite is a flask application that can be run on any server with mod_wsgi.
 The basic_deploy.sh script is aimed at students who have not learned to setup a server and just want to run Ignite for their school.
-It sets up Ignite with mod_wsgi on Apache with Sqlite for a database.
+It sets up Ignite with mod_wsgi on the Apache webserver with Sqlite for a database.

 On a fairly clean Ubuntu install (this has been tested on 14.04 but should work for most versions), clone this repo into a folder of your choice (or copy your edited version), and edit the variables at the top of the basic_deploy.sh script to match your setup.